 This historic writers from Bolivia list can help answer the questions "Who are some Bolivian writers of note?" and "Who are the most famous writers from Bolivia?"
 These prominent writers of Bolivia may or may not be currently alive, but what they all have in common is that they're all respected Bolivian writers.Use this list of renowned Bolivian writers to discover some new writers that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (13 items)

-Agustín Saavedra Weise is a Bolivian diplomat and writer.
-He has been an Ambassador and Ambassador at large in several missions and is a former Foreign Minister.
+Agustín Saavedra Weise (born 19 November 1943 in Santa Cruz de la Sierra) is a Bolivian diplomat and writer.
+He has been an Ambassador (Geneva and Argentina) and Ambassador at large in several missions and is a former Foreign Minister.
 He has written more than 10 books and hundreds of notes and articles. ...more on Wikipedia

 Birthplace: La Paz, Bolivia

-Alfonso Gumucio Dagron is a writer, filmmaker, journalist, photographer and development communication specialist.
-His father was Alfonso Gumucio Reyes, a leader of the Movimiento Nacionalista Revolucionario, Minister of Economy during the Government of Víctor Paz Estenssoro, and Ambassador to Uruguay and Spain.
+Alfonso Gumucio Dagron (born October 31, 1950) is a Bolivian writer, filmmaker, journalist, photographer and development communication specialist.
+His father was Alfonso Gumucio Reyes, a leader of the Movimiento Nacionalista Revolucionario (MNR), Minister of Economy during the Government of Víctor Paz Estenssoro, and Ambassador to Uruguay and Spain.
 He is the author of several books on film and [communication for social change, as well as documentary films, photographic exhibits and hundreds of articles in journals.
 He has worked in five continents on social development projects, as a communication for development specialist.
-Because of his involvement as progressive journalist he has twice been forced to live in exile, first ...more on Wikipedia
+Because of his involvement as progressive journalist he has twice ...more on Wikipedia